YounesB-McGill/PolyglotOOP/README.md

 To run each example, run `make` in the directory of the language you want to run.
 For languages that require a build step, the build step is run automatically.

+Note that a `Makefile` is normally not needed for interpreted languages, such as JavaScript and Python, but it is used here to maintain consistency across the examples and to allow for automated testing in the future.